By: Author John Cunningham. Published: 2019/11/14 at 3:59 pm

 At the very least, your mower blade needs to be sharpened at the start of every new season and, more often, if your yard is stony or large.
 Setting your mower cutting deck to the lowest level will cause the blade to impact objects more often and will obviously need more regular sharpening.

 When should I replace my mower blade?

 A mower blade should be replaced about every third to the fourth season.
-But it really does depend on its condition, a mower blade that cuts a small mature yard will last longer.
-New yards usually have rocks, stones, and debris that impacts the blade causing it to become dull and wear out quickly.
+But it really does depend on its condition; a mower blade that cuts a small mature yard will last longer.
+New yards usually have rocks, stones, and debris that impact the blade, causing it to become dull and wear out quickly.

 How do I know if my mower blade needs to be sharpened?

 A mower blade doesn’t need to be knife sharp, but the leading edge of the blade does need to be beveled and the face free from gouges.
 Examine your blade by turning your mower over on its side but always with the carburetor side facing the sky (prevents gas spill).

 Wearing a glove, run your finger along the beveled blade.
 Are there large indentations or gouges?
 If the answer is yes, then your blade needs to be sharpened.

 Can you sharpen a lawn mower blade without removing it?